The Parabolic Mandelbrot Set: Parabolic Rays

 We say that a $q$ cycle of rays $\RR_0, \ldots \RR_{q-1}$ for $g_B$ landing on a common $k$ periodic point $z$ and numbered in the counter clockwise order around $z$ defines the \emph{combinatorial rotation number} $p/q$, $(p,q)=1$ iff $g_B^k(\RR_j) = \RR_{(j+p)\mod q}$. \REFTHM{simplelanding} Let $B\in\Mone$.
 For any {\rm(}pre-{\rm)}periodic argument $\veps\in\Sigma_2$, i.e.~$\sigma^k(\sigma^l(\veps))=\sigma^l(\veps)$, the parabolic ray $\RR=\RR^B_\veps$ converges to a $g_B$ {\rm(}pre-{\rm)}periodic point $z\in J(g_B)$ with $g_B^k(g_B^l(z))=g_B^l(z)$.
 If the argument is periodic {\rm(}i.e.~$l=0${\rm)}, let $k'$ denote the exact period of $z$ and let $q=k/k'$.
 Then the ray $\RR$ defines the combinatorial rotation number $p/q$, $(p,q)=1$ for $z$.
 The periodic point $z$ is repelling or parabolic with multiplier $\e^{i2\pi p/q}$.
 Moreover any other external parabolic ray landing at $z$ is also $k$-periodic and defines the same rotation number. \ENDTHM This is a standard result which in its initial form is due to Sullivan, Douady and Hubbard, for the polynomials.
 See the proof in \cite[Th.
 A and Prop.
 2.1]{Petersen1}, it goes through for parabolic rays.

 And conversely \REFTHM{douadylandingthm} If $B\in\Mone$ and $z\in J(g_B)$ is any repelling or parabolic periodic point.
 Then there is a periodic parabolic ray landing at $z$.
-It defines for $z$ its combinatorial rotation number. \ENDTHM \PROOF Since $g_B$ has degree $2$ the parabolic basin for $\be_B$ is completely invariant and thus the Theorem is a special case of \cite[Th.
+It defines for $z$ its (unique) combinatorial rotation number.
+In particular for $B\in\Mone$ with $A=1-B^2\notin \Dbar$ the fixed point $\al_B$ has a combinatorial rotation number. \ENDTHM \PROOF Since $g_B$ has degree $2$ the parabolic basin for $\be_B$ is completely invariant and thus the Theorem is a special case of \cite[Th.
 B]{Petersen1}. \ENDPROOF 1em {\bf The non-connected case:}

 Assume now that $B\notin \Mone$ so that the Julia set $J(g_B)$ is a Cantor set.
 The map $h_B$ (\lemref{conj}) is well defined on $\wtOm^B=\Omega^B_{n_B}$, so that $\delta_\veps:=h_B^{-1}(R_\veps)$ is well defined (it is the pull-back of the part in $\tilde \Omega=h_B(\tilde\Omega^B)$).
 The part $\delta_\veps$ is the beginning of the dynamical ray (as before).
 Using the relation $g_B\circ h_B=h_B\circ \Bla$ one can define the ray, until it bumps on an iterated pre-image of the second critical value $v_B$, as follows.
 Define recursively $\delta^{n+1}_\veps$ as the connected component of $g_B^{-1}(\delta^n_{\sigma(\veps)})$ containing $\delta^n_\veps$, with $\delta^0_\veps=\delta_\veps$.
 For $n\geq 0$ define $\de^n_\veps$ as the connected component of $g_B^{-n}(\de_{\si^n(\veps)})$ containing $\de_\veps$.